The Better Way to Handle Workforce Reduction

-Navigating a workforce reduction is a tricky and sensitive process, especially when unexpected emergencies, such as the COVID-19 pandemic, forces substantial changes to the economy.
+Navigating a workforce reduction is a tricky and sensitive process, especially when unexpected emergencies, such as a worldwide pandemic or a recession, forces substantial changes to the economy.

 To adapt to the current state of business, your company, like many others, has to take measures to determine the best way to manage their headcount today, and as the situation continues to evolve.